 What do you do when your show is on the brink of cancellation?
 In RPM’s case, you go all out.
 Set in a post apocalyptic world but still having a good sense of fun (it’s not dark and gritty, I promise) RPM stands out for some of the best character work in the series history.

-3. In Space
+3. Power Rangers In Space

-1. Dino Thunder
+1. Power Rangers Dino Thunder

 While the show does stumble in a few places (let us never forget Smitty) it’s still the best Power Rangers has to offer.
 The villains, especially Mesogog, can be genuinely terrifying.
-The plots still have a lot of wacky.
+The plots still have a lot of wackyness.
 We even get an episode fully devoted to showing off the original Sentai!
 Dino Thunder is what all seasons should strive to be.
 I’m not saying they should be exactly like it, but the time and care put into it?
 The character work?
 The fun?
-This is what PR should be.
+This is what Power Rangers should be.

-So what do you think fans?
+So what do you think, fans?
 Do you agree with my list?
 Disagree?
 Well let me know in the comments how you would rank all of the seasons of Power Rangers.
-I know every fan has radically different views of the show so I would LOVE to hear what you think.
+I know every fan has radically different views of the show so I would love to hear what you think.

 This article first ran in 2015.
 It has been updated with new information since then.